Dr. Elizabeth K. DeMulder

 Fairfax, VA 22030

-Elizabeth DeMulder is Professor of Education and Academic Program Coordinator of Transformative Teaching (TT), a professional development Masters degree program for practicing teachers housed in George Mason University’s College of Education and Human Development, Graduate School of Education.
-She earned a Ph.D. in Developmental Psychology from St. Johns College, Cambridge University.
-Dr. DeMulder was a Staff Fellow at the National Institute of Mental Health and joined George Mason University in 1994 under the auspices of the National Science Foundations Visiting Professorships for Women Program.
-She has been teaching in Mason’s Graduate School of Education since 1996.
-Dr. DeMulder’s research concerns the study of interpersonal relationships in educational contexts, risk and protective conditions in children’s development and early education, and teacher professional development focusing on critical pedagogy and social justice issues.
-She has been involved in community-based action research in South Arlington, where she developed a family-centered preschool program for low-income, immigrant families as a university/community partnership.
-Dr. DeMulder co-edited a book entitled Transforming Teacher Education: Lessons in Professional Development (Bergin and Garvey, 2001) and has published her research in a variety of professional journals, including Child Development, Developmental Psychology, the Journal of Praxis in Multicultural Education, the Journal of Curriculum and Instruction, and Reflective Practice.
+Elizabeth DeMulder is Professor of Education and Academic Program Coordinator of Transformative Teaching (TT), a professional development master's degree program for practicing educators housed in George Mason University’s College of Education and Human Development.
+She earned a Ph.D. in Developmental Psychology from St. John's College, Cambridge University.
+Dr. DeMulder was a Staff Fellow at the National Institute of Mental Health and initially joined George Mason University under the auspices of the National Science Foundation's Visiting Professorships for Women Program.
+Dr. DeMulder’s research concerns the study of interpersonal relationships in educational contexts, young children’s development and early education, and teacher professional development focusing on critical pedagogy, antiracism and social justice issues.
+She has been involved in community-based action research in Alexandria and in South Arlington, where she developed a family-centered preschool program for low-income, immigrant families as a university/community partnership.
+Dr. DeMulder co-wrote the book Antiracist Professional Development for In-Service Teachers: Emerging Research and Opportunities (IGI Global 2020), co-edited the book Transforming Teacher Education: Lessons in Professional Development (Bergin and Garvey, 2001) and has published her research in a variety of professional journals, including Child Development, Developmental Psychology, the Journal of Curriculum and Instruction, the Journal of Praxis in Multicultural Education, Democracy and Education, Teaching and Teacher Education, Peace & Change, and Reflective Practice.

-- Critical pedagogy and multicultural approaches in teacher professional development
+- Critical pedagogy, antiracist and action research approaches in teacher professional development

 - Children’s social, emotional, and intellectual development and early education

 - Immigrant families' experiences with early care and education